andrea-rizzini/A-Private-Smart-Wallet-with-Probabilistic-Compliance/README.md

 Note: a ```.db``` file will be created inside ```/app/data/```;  if you want initialize a new database, you just have to execute the script ```npx hardhat run ./app/database/deleteDB.ts``` and execute again the command above.

 # Demo:
-You need 3 terminals, T1, T2 and T3.
+You will need 3 terminals, T1, T2 and T3.
-First of all I suggest to delete the old database (if previous usage) and create a new one.
-Then I also suggest to make a new deploy for the paymaster, account factories and mixer contracts, in order to get a fresh setup.
+First of all I suggest to get a fresh deploy running ```./new_deploy.sh```.
 1) (T1): ```npx hardhat run app/main.ts```
 2) (T1): type ```1```, type ```testnet``` and choose username (Alice) and password for your account: you will be fund in seconds with 0.01 USDC from the faucet.
 3) (T1): type  ```1``` to check your smart contract address and your private balance